 - Imagination Based Power: Her plankton can morph into almost anything, really.

-- Progressively Prettier: Foo Fighter's stand form originally looked rather malformed and long faced, but later becomes more humanoid and looks more like Etro to represent its growing humanity.
+- Progressively Prettier: Foo Fighter's stand form originally looked rather malformed and long faced, but later becomes more humanoid and looks more like Atroe to represent its growing humanity.

 - Puppeteer Parasite/The Worm That Walks: Of a sort: Foo Fighters is an independently intelligent Stand created by a colony of plankton, animating the body of a dead woman.

 - Serial Escalation: Once could probably accept hawks and dogs and even tortoises getting stand powers.
 But plankton?!